Danialsamadi/V2Ray-Config-Bot/README.md

 - Edit `.github/workflows/proxy_update.yml` to change schedule frequency or workflow behavior

 ## Output
 - The bot generates a single file: `proxies.txt` (one proxy per line, no header)
+- Only the first 1000 proxies (prioritizing Telegram channels) are sent to the Telegram channel in each run
+- The Farsi summary message uses the Persian (Jalali) calendar for the date